 Council has started to roll out a comprehensive \$10.5 million Economic Support Package to provide immediate support to ratepayers, residents, community groups and businesses that are most impacted by the COVID-19 crisis.
-We will be waiving rates and deferring rates payments for those experiencing financial hardship.
+We will be deferring rates payments for those experiencing financial hardship.
 To reduce the financial stress on local businesses, we will be waiving certain fees and charges and providing a range of assistance, including grants and funding schemes, rent relief, and training and support programs.
 Fees, charges and rent will also be waived for community groups and financial assistance provided to help them through this difficult time.
-The non-statutory fees and charges scheduled to increase in 2020/2021 will become effective from I January 2021.